Cheval-Paresseux/Options-Futures-and-Other-Derivatives---Python-Implementation/README.md

 - Explore the notebooks in this branch to get a deeper understanding of fixed income instruments and derivatives.
 - Each notebook is self-contained, providing a step-by-step guide through the relevant concepts and their Python implementations.

-## Prerequisites

-- Basic understanding of Python and Jupyter notebooks.
-- Familiarity with financial mathematics, particularly fixed income securities.

----

-This branch serves as a comprehensive guide for mastering fixed income instruments and their derivatives using Python.